 This was a two platform station with a passing loop and goods yard to the west.
-There was a two storey station building on the southbound platform, of a style which survives largely unaltered at [[Duror],] and a large signal box.
+There was a two storey station building on the southbound platform, of a style which survives largely unaltered at [[Duror],] and a large signal box which was typical of the line.
 The southbound line was the faster line, the northbound curving off at each end to form the loop.
 At the south end, on the east side of the line, was a camping coach siding.

 None of the buildings have survived.
 The platforms remain intact and the railway is now a long distance footpath.